 In the home, condensation obviously builds up in badly ventilated kitchens and bathrooms.
 But, this is also a danger in the workplace.
 Especially in steam treatment rooms in some types of factories.
 Condensation can also build up under your floorboards, where it is trapped, and cause dry rot.
 So it both a problem for the domestic and commercial sectors.

-Treatment: rising damp is a more complicated issue to treat than most damp.
+Rising damp is a more complicated issue to treat than most damp.
 You will need to have a damp-proof course either installed or replaced, so you will need professional advice on this matter.
 Typically, treatment for rising damp may involve repairing the existing damp proof courses, installing new ones, or increasing the ventilation within the home.

 Blotchy patches on the wall and large spots of damp are typical indicators of this, as well as wet or crumbling walls, fungus or mildew, and in more severe cases water found on the surface.
 This can occur due to a number of reasons: missing roof segments, badly fitted windows or doors, faulty roofs and bad wall flashing.